Connect Your Cloud Account

 Add Your Credentials to env0

-- Go to the Settings page, and pick the "Credentials" tab
+- Go to the Settings page and click the Credentials tab

 - Enter a name for the new credential.